Kochen-Specker Contextuality: Advanced topics and methods

 \subsubsection{Exclusivity graphs and their independence, Lov\'asz, and fractional packing numbers}

-In this section, we introduce the notion of exclusivity graph, namely a graph where connected vertices represent mutually exclusive events, and discuss the significance of associated graph-theoretic quantities such as the {\it independence number}, {\it Lov\'asz number}, and {\it fractional packing number}, following the discussion presented by \citet*[CSW,][]{CSWPRL2014}.
+In this section, we introduce the notion of an exclusivity graph (namely a graph where connected vertices represent mutually exclusive events), and discuss the significance of associated graph-theoretical quantities such as the {\it independence number}, {\it Lov\'asz number}, and {\it fractional packing number}, following the discussion presented by \citet*[CSW,][]{CSWPRL2014}.